-Each month, the College will provide the Union a list of all employees in the bargaining units.
-The electronic list will be sent to WFSE headquarters no later than the 12th of the month following the payroll period from which it was deducted.
+The College will provide the Union a list of all employees in the bargaining unit.
+The electronic list will be sent to WFSE headquarters no later than the 12th and 27th of the month following the payroll period from which it was deducted.

+A. The College will report:

+- 1. Employee name;

+- 2. Permanent personal mailing address;

+- 3. Personal cellular telephone number;

+- 4. Personal home telephone number;

+- 5. Work telephone number, if available;

+- 6. Work email address;

+- 7. Current personal email address;

+- 8. Job title;

+- 9. Unique employee system identification number;

+- 10. Position number, if available;

+- 11. College code;

+- 12. Home department name, if available;

+- 13. Employee type;

+- 14. Seniority date;

+- 15. Employment date;

-A. The College will report: 1.
-Employee name; 2.
-Permanent address; 3.
-Work telephone number, if available; 4.
-Job title; 5.
-Unique employee system identification number; 6.
-Position number, if available; 7.
-College code; 8.
-Home department name, if available; 9.
-Employee type; 10.
-Seniority date; 11.
-Employment date; 12.
-Job percent of full; 13.
-Total salary from which union dues/fees are calculated; 14.
-Salary range and step; 15.
-Union deduction code(s), if available, and amount(s); 16.
-Work county code and name, if available; 17.
-Bargaining unit code; 18.
-Whether an employee has been appointed to, separated from, or moved out of the bargaining unit, and the effective date of such action and 19.
-Overtime-exempt or overtime-eligible status.
+- 16. Job percent of full;

+- 17. Total salary from which union dues/fees are calculated;

+- 18. Salary range and step;

+- 19. Union deduction code(s), if available, and amount(s);

+- 20. Work county code and name, if available;

+- 21. Bargaining unit code;

+- 22. Whether an employee has been appointed to, separated from, or moved out of the bargaining unit, and the effective date of such action; and

+- 23. Overtime-exempt or overtime-eligible status.

+- B. Information provided pursuant to this Section will be maintained by the Union in confidence according to the law.